 Generally, three-digit zip codes that are near in value are geographically near within a state.
 Furthermore, the U.S. Postal Service locates regional mail distribution centers at the three-digit level.
 Thus, the boundaries tend to be a compromise between geographic size and population size.

-Using the current 1998 NIS procedures, all frame hospitals within a stratum have an equal probability of selection for the sample, regardless of whether they had been in prior NIS samples.
+Beginning with the 1998 NIS sampling procedures, all frame hospitals within a stratum have an equal probability of selection for the sample, regardless of whether they had been in prior NIS samples.
 This deviates from the procedure used for earlier samples, which maximized the longitudinal component of the NIS series.

 Further description of the sampling procedures for earlier releases of the NIS can be found in the report: Design of the HCUP Nationwide Inpatient Sample, Release 6.
-For a description of the development of the new 1998 NIS sample design, see the report: Changes in NIS Sampling and Weighting Strategy for 1998.
+For a description of the development of the new sample design for the 1998 NIS and later, see the report: Changes in NIS Sampling and Weighting Strategy for 1998.

-Beginning in 1993, the NIS samples contain no zero-weight hospitals.
-For a description of zero-weight hospitals in the 1998-1992 sample, see the report: Design of the HCUP Nationwide Inpatient Sample, Release 1.
+Beginning with the 1993 NIS, the NIS samples no longer contain no zero-weight hospitals.
+For a description of zero-weight hospitals in the 1998-1992 samples, see the report: Design of the HCUP Nationwide Inpatient Sample, Release 1.

-The annual numbers of hospitals and discharges in each release of the NIS are shown in Table 5.
+Table 6 shows the annual numbers of hospitals and discharges in each year of the NIS.
 For the 1988-1992 NIS, zero-weight hospitals were maintained to provide a longitudinal sample, so figures are presented for both the regular NIS sample and the total sample.

 |Regular Sample||Total Sample|

 |Year||Number of Hospitals||Number of Discharges||Number of Hospitals||Number of Discharges|

 Table 7 shows a summary of the 1999 NIS hospital sample by geographic region.
 For each geographic region, Table 7 shows the number of: